 How to participate?

-- Access published resources on DPI measurement (see below)
+- Access published resources on DPI measurement from our Session Archive

 - Submit a session proposal (Describe a topic you want to discuss, elaborating on why it’s relevant to the goals of this community.
 Use this 2-minute form.)